immutables/immutables.github.io/immutable.md

 By default, builders have a method named `from`.
 The `from` method allows for "editing" operations on immutable values by initializing the builder with attribute values taken from an existing immutable object.
-This could be used to prevent structural sharing as with [copy-methods](#copy-methods), or to accumulate collection elements from attributes of multiple values.
+This could be used to prevent structural sharing as happens with [copy-methods](#copy-methods), or to accumulate collection elements from attributes of multiple values.